 - How much are you spending eating out (vs cooking at home)

 - If you are wasting precious $$ buying coffee (on the way to work each day?)

 - Do you constantly forget to plan for irregular expenses (like oil changes or annual auto registrations and then forced to put on a credit card?)

 These things individually and on a daily basis may not seem like a lot.
 But if you buy a grande drip coffee at your local Starbucks 5 days a week 50 weeks out of the year, guess how much you’re spending?

 Well over $600!
 Not enough to retire on for sure, but what else could you spend that on?

 I’m not saying your life has to be without those little perks.
 But maybe Starbucks becomes your once a week treat and not a daily habit.

-For less than $5.00/week you can easily brew your own and if you really need to feel fancy, just get one of these handy Starbucks travel cups for less than $10 bucks!
+For less than $5.00/week you can easily brew your own and if you really need to feel fancy, just get a handy Starbucks travel cup for less than $10 bucks!

 In addition to non-essentials, how much of your hard earned bucks are just going to pay off debt each month?

 Household Debt Rises By $572 Billion, Ends 2017 At A New All Time High https://t.co/yI0HpMOtWc